threedaymonk/lilypond-shamisen/README.md

     \include "shamisen.ly"

 Depending on your system, the default font will not support Japanese.
-If you want to use Japanese in the title or metre, you will need to change it:
+If you want to use Japanese in the title or metre, you will need to change it.
+See also the section on Fonts below.

     \paper{
       #(define fonts